Find Affordable College Courses

 Allied Health majors at WCU take out an average of $23,761 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $194, assuming that the borrower is on a 10-year repayment plan.

-Massachusetts College of Pharmacy and Health Sciences did quite well in this year’s ranking of the most popular places for allied health professions students to get a bachelor’s degree.
-It came in at #9 on the list.
-MCPHS University is a moderately-sized private not-for-profit school located in the large city of Boston.
+Massachusetts College of Pharmacy and Health Sciences landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree allied health professions programs.
+MCPHS University is a medium-sized private not-for-profit school located in the large city of Boston.

 About 86% of the students majoring in allied health at the school are women while 14% are male.